-A new trend in housing has been on the rise for the past year and it’s attracting more and more people, including travelers, expats and even Japanese locals.
-Share houses.
+A new trend in housing has been on the rise for the past year, attracting more and more people, including travelers, foreigners, and even Japanese locals: share-houses.
 While share houses are not a new concept, they are rapidly becoming the most economical housing solution for one of the world’s most expensive pieces of real estate.
-In the past these co-living spaces were known as “Gaijin Houses” as they mainly attracted cash-strapped foreigners with no access to guarantors (which are required for rental properties), but now they’re a hub for full-time students, young working professionals and adventurers.

 What’s a Share House?

-In the past, the few Japanese residents who would live in these houses would typically be those that wanted to study English or were looking for foreign friends, but now many of these co-living spaces cater to a variety of residents that share similar philosophical values and common interests.
-This can create an inviting community to those who’ve just landed in Japan and are looking to make new friends, as well as provide exciting networking opportunities for working professionals all under one roof!
+In the past, the few Japanese residents who would live in these houses would typically be those that wanted to study English or were looking for foreign friends.
+Still, now many of these co-living spaces cater to a variety of residents with similar philosophical values and common interests.
+This can create an inviting community for those who’ve just landed in Japan and are looking to make new foreign or Japanese friends and provide exciting networking opportunities for working professionals all under one roof!

-There are countless websites that talk about the affordability of share houses but what are the costs exactly?
-Can a full time student working part-time or a digital nomad be able to afford to live in one of the world’s most expensive cities?
+Countless websites talk about the affordability of share houses, but what are the costs exactly?
+Can a full-time student working part-time or a digital nomad be able to afford to live in one of the world’s most expensive cities?

 |Utilities||Included in rent||¥12,000||¥6,000 ~ ¥12,000 + installation fees|